UAB-ADRC/UDS4_Cross_Walker/README.md

 __Note a curated file is provided with this repository and can be used with this Comparison script.
 It matches the Data Element Dictionary order provided by NACC (May 2025).
 The file name is `UDS4Data_ColumnOrder.txt` found within this parser's main folder.__

 ## Scope
-This Crosswalk Parser is designed to work with a csv-based data dictionary, specifically from a REDCap export.
+This Dictionary Comparison tool is designed to work with a set of csv-based data dictionaries, specifically from REDCap export.
 While developed for UDS4, this script could be used for any version comparisons of a dictionary.

 After the comparison is completed, an Excel workbook is generated which can be used to update local REDCap dictionaries or Crosswalk dictionaries as the user sees fit.